If classical education is the art of becoming free, then we need to build our habits of attention.

 Sometimes, when you set out to do something for your children, you realize it’s actually needed for you.

-It turns out Circle Time is not merely for the children to get good language into their heads and out their mouths and fingers, it’s not only to build a family culture, and it’s not simply because God’s Word never returns void – though these things are true and are good reasons.
+It turns out Morning Time is not merely for the children to get good language into their heads and out their mouths and fingers, it’s not only to build a family culture, and it’s not simply because God’s Word never returns void – though these things are true and are good reasons.
 It turns out Circle Time is also to build attentions spans, not only in the children, but also in myself – maybe even primarily in myself.
 Experiencing the restlessness, I let the children fidget more.
 I let the little girl dance while we sing and the baby bang on the floor.
 I let the older ones experiment with tone and speed (within the bounds of respectfulness) and am much more patient with their lapses of attention to where we are.
 I did shorten things up this year, though I kept chapter-long selections included.

 Now when I sit down to recite and sing with my children, I am one of the students.
 I submit to the time just as I have been making them do all these years while letting myself off the hook.
 No notifications, no email checks, no lists or notes.
-I bring all of me to Circle Time.
+I bring all of me to Morning Time.
 As I do so, I am modeling, but that’s a side benefit, not the cause nor reason.

 The reason is that I need this time, too.
 I need this pause at the beginning of our school day, this tone-setting exercise of mindfully saying over and over again the same true, good, and beautiful things.
 I need to pray before issuing orders.
 I need to sing and I need to mean what I sing.
 I need to pay attention.